DIY Backyard Projects: How to Create Your Outdoor Oasis

 If you need some privacy in your outdoor space, planting big shrubs or cedars around the perimeter of the yard to create “walls” is a great way to get it.
 They also have the added benefit of making your yard look crisp and put-together.
 Just make sure that you know your city or homeowners’ association’s rules and possible restrictions before you undertake this type of project.

 You may have a certain kind of plant in mind for your backyard, but if you don’t have the right soil or growing conditions, it’s not going to flourish.
 Finding the right plants for your yard is a great way to amp up the wow factor in your outdoor space without too much effort each year.
 It just takes an investment of time at the beginning to establish those roots.

 Start by assessing your space.
 How harsh are your winters?
 How much light reaches your yard?
 What’s your soil like?
 Once you answer those questions you can search for plants that thrive in those conditions.
 The next step is to pick the plants that are the most aesthetically pleasing to you.
 Mix height, colour and texture in your landscaping plan for a unique backyard oasis.

 3) Bring on the Water

-If waterfalls aren’t your thing, you can also add in a swimming pool, a water fountain, a hot tub or a pond.
-You can’t exactly DIY all of these, but they are well worth the extra cost of hiring someone to install them for you if it’s within your home reno budget.
+If waterfalls aren’t your thing, you can also add in a swimming pool, water fountain, hot tub or pond.
+You can’t exactly DIY all of these, but they are well worth the extra cost of hiring someone to install them for you if it’s within your home outdoor reno budget.

 Creating a relaxing, outdoor oasis can seem like a daunting task, but with the right plan it can go smoothly.
 Make sure you have an idea of your desired end result before you start anything, and make a list of all the DIY projects you’re going to complete.
 Start with the big projects and work your way down to the small ones from there.
 Knowing that you’ll end up with a peaceful oasis outside your door can definitely take the stress out of DIY backyard projects, big or small.